AndreProenza/Medical-Test-Records/DELIVER-README.md

 ##### ✔︎ LABORATORY

 ##### ❗️Note:  You can not register in the web site.
 Only Admin can register personnel.
-Only Responsible can create Clinical Records and register patients.
+Only Responsible can create Clinical Records and register Patients.

 ---
 | Admin             | Citizen Card ID       | Password